46. 10 simple strategies to increase the impact factor of your publication - title

 For example, in neuroscience or immunology the average impact factors and the highest impact facors in the field are dramatically higher than in smaller fields such as biophysics or dental research.

 While a good impact factor is indicative of scholarly impact and prestige, it should be interpreted with caution and in context, recognizing that it is just one of many metrics to assess the quality and relevance of academic work.
-Read more here: Which bibliometric data are relevant for a research career?
+Thus, there are other crucial bibliometric data that are relevant for a research career.

 DO YOU WANT HIGHER IMPACT FACTORS OR MORE CITATIONS?